Juozas Vėbra: Occupations and World War II

 Following the Soviet occupation of Lithuania in 1940, Vėbra was the Head of the Department of Organic Technology of the Vytautas Magnus University in 1940–43.
 In order to preserve the Research Laboratory, Vėbra together with Pranas Lesauskis proposed to connect it to the university.
 This preserved the unique laboratory, most of its staff in 1941 avoided political repressions and started working at the Faculty of Technology of Kaunas University, which was established in the Research Laboratory (now – Faculty of Chemical Technology of Kaunas University of Technology).

 In 1941 Vėbra participated in the June Uprising in Lithuania (was one of its organizers and leaders) and preparation of the Act of Declaration of Independence of Lithuania.

 During the German Nazis occupation of Lithuania he became involved in the anti-Nazi resistance.
 On 13 June 1944 he was arrested by Gestapo and sentenced to death, however by accident the cases of the prisoners disappeared during the bombings twice.
 He was imprisoned in various German prisons, but was freed by the Allies of World War II in 1945.

 Emigration

-Vėbra lived in Paris from 1946 to 1949 and in the United States since 1949.
+Vėbra lived in Paris from 1946 to 1949 and in the United States from 1949 onward.
 He has worked in various companies as an explosives researcher.

-In 1976–77 he was Chairman of the Supreme Committee for the Liberation of Lithuania.
+From 1976 to 1977 he was chairman of the Supreme Committee for the Liberation of Lithuania.

-Following the restoration of Lithuania's independence, he visited Lithuania and the laboratory he previously worked in 1991 and 1993.
+Following the restoration of Lithuania's independence, he visited Lithuania and the laboratory where he previously worked in 1991 and 1993.